AttuneIntelligence/ai-builder/README.md

     ```bash
     docker run -it --rm $REGISTRY_IMAGE:main
     ```
-    Additionally, there are two possible flags that can be added to this command...
+    Additionally, there are two possible flags that can be appended to this command...
       * `--launch-jupyter` will launch a Jupyter Notebook server on port 8888.
       * `--launch-ui` will launch a web interface for testing your models.